flightmansam/collapse-unopened-explorer/README.md

 Thanks for trying out this extension!
 Hope you enjoy!

 ## Bugs
 - A VSCode session begins with vscode.workspace.textDocuments being an empty array until all tabs are cycled through and "opened" so this command will collapse all if you run it once opening a session (kinda annoying).
-I am waiting on a resolve to the vscode [github issue #15178](https://github.com/Microsoft/vscode/issues/15178) API Access to "Open Editors". *__Current fix__*: cycle tabs when you open your workspace.
-Or just get straight to work and keep in mind that your explorer view might be exceptionally tidy if you haven't played with many tabs.
+I am waiting on a resolve to the vscode [github issue #15178](https://github.com/Microsoft/vscode/issues/15178) API Access to "Open Editors". *__Current fix__*: on call of the extension command it will cycle through all of the tabs.

 ## Contributing